Research and Centers

 The Exercise Physiology Laboratory is a research and teaching center focusing on the study of basic and applied exercise physiology principles.
 The facility houses state-of-the-art biomedical equipment used to assess exercise metabolism and body composition (ParvoMedics Metabolic Measurement Cart, Trackmaster Treadmill, Lode Corvial Cycle Ergometer, and Cosmed Bodpod).

-The Metabolic and Applied Physiology Laboratory (i.e., MAP Lab) involves work with human subjects with a focus on dietary and excercise interventions aimed at improving aspects of cardiometabolic health and performance.
+The Metabolic and Applied Physiology Laboratory (i.e., MAP Lab) involves work with human subjects with a focus on dietary and exercise interventions aimed at improving aspects of cardiometabolic health and performance.

 The SEW Lab activities are initiated and overseen by Andrea Dennison, Ph.D., an Assistant Professor at Texas State University in the School Psychology program.
 Dr. Dennison’s work focuses on identifying personal, social, and environmental factors that promote and protect healthy well-being.